 The prevailing view among scientists is that the disease results from genetic and environmental factors working together.

 Each of our cells contains hundreds of tiny compartments called mitochondria that, among other things, convert food into energy for the cell.

-Because they are hungrier for energy than other cells, nerve cells are "particularly dependent on mitochondria."
+Because they are hungrier for energy than other cells, nerve cells are "

 Problems with mitochondrial function are a common feature of diseases that are accompanied by death of brain tissue, such as Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis, and Huntington's disease.

 In the case of Parkinson's disease, studies have shown that the dopamine cells that die off have damaged mitochondria.

 Cause or side effect of disease?